HZI technology helps Ireland’s capital to keep green

 Swiss company Hitachi Zosen Inova closes major turnkey contract

-After Oslo, Paris, and London, Hitachi Zosen Inova will also provide Dublin with a major Energy from Waste facility as they have been contracted by Covanta to deliver the turnkey excl. civil portion for a 600’000 t/a EfW plant.
+After Oslo, Paris, and London, Hitachi Zosen Inova will also provide Dublin with a major Waste to Energy facility as they have been contracted by Covanta to deliver the turnkey excl. civil portion for a 600’000 t/a WtE plant.